 Roadways, especially limited access highways, can obstruct the natural migration and territory of wildlife.
+This especially impacts amphibians, reptiles, and scavenger species which may be attracted to food sources on or along roadways.
 Additionally, animal/vehicle collisions are a common cause of crashes in the A/GFTC region.
 The following are examples of wildlife-supportive highway design elements that can reduce negative impacts on breeding cycles and habitat, heighten motorist awareness of the presence of animals, and enhance territorial connectivity across a given highway corridor:

-- Breaks in medians and fencing - Visible and scalable fencing for larger mammals - Construction of culverts and underpasses specifically for wildlife and aquatic organism passage - Recreation of native habitats along newly constructed roadways
+- Breaks in medians and fencing - Visible and scalable fencing for larger mammals - Construction of culverts, underpasses, and fencing specifically for wildlife and aquatic organism passage - Recreation of native habitats along newly constructed roadways